 Brother Caleb M. Dyer

 Accompanied by his parents, four siblings (Betsey, Orville, Jerub, and Joseph), and several family associates, Caleb Dyer arrived at the Enfield Shakers in 1812 at the age of 12 years old.
 They were the first large group of converts to be accommodated at the newly formed “Gathering Order” or North Family.

 Caleb Dyer emerges from the pages of Enfield’s Shaker history as one of its most capable trustees.
 Armed with only a rudimentary formal education, he demonstrated extraordinary ability as a businessman and entrepreneur.
 He superintended his community’s transition from an agrarian to an industrial economy.
-He oversaw its major building projects including the Great Stone Dwelling, Shaker Bridge and an industrial complex in North Enfield.
-He played a central role in routing the Northern railroad through Enfield while protecting the integrity of Shaker lands where the three families were located.
-He amassed large land holdings to support his society, and engaged in trade throughout New England and in New York City.
+He oversaw its major building projects including the Great Stone Dwelling, Shaker Bridge, and an industrial complex in North Enfield.
+He played a central role in routing the Northern Railroad through Enfield while protecting the integrity of Shaker lands where the three families were located.
+He amassed large land holdings to support the Enfield Shaker society, and engaged in trade throughout New England and in New York City.

-But Caleb also inherited responsibility for the well being of a still growing community of 300 souls.
-During his 40-year tenure the Enfield Society enjoyed both economic and spiritual prosperity.
+But Caleb also inherited responsibility for the well-being of a still growing community of 300 souls.
+During his 40-year tenure, the Enfield Society enjoyed both economic and spiritual prosperity.

 There was no question in Believers’ minds that this was a great miscarriage of justice.
 But they had also been taught the fundamental Shaker principle of separation from the world and its ways.
 By engaging so extensively in business with those outside their faith, many Shakers believed that Enfield was forced to learn the hard lesson of “you reap what you sow.”